-Swarthmore College permits up to 2 students per year to receive Yellow Ribbon benefits at the amount of $5,000 per year for both semesters of study.
-The benefit is awarded at $2,500 per semester of certified benefits-eligible enrollment.
+Swarthmore College permits up to 2 students per year to receive Yellow Ribbon benefits.
+The Swarthmore Yellow Ribbon benefit amount is up to $5,000 per year over both semesters of study.
+The benefit is awarded at up to $2,500 per semester of certified benefits-eligible enrollment.
 Swarthmore Registrar’s Office maintains a queue of eligible interested students.
 More information on the queue can be found below.

 Participation in the Yellow Ribbon Program is determined annually, normally over the summer, and begins in the fall semester (only).